 In the light of open science and scientific integrity, sustainably archiving your static data and providing access is crucial.
 Data repositories let you digitally archive your (meta)data to keep your research verifiable, replicable and reusable for the long term.
 We recommend using a Trusted Repository: 4TU.ResearchData for technical and natural sciences data, and DANS for social sciences and humanities data.
 These Trusted Repositories received the Data Seal of Approval, which guarantees reliable, citable data that can be found, accessed (clear rights and licences) and used in the long term, even if the hardware and software become obsolete.

 4TU.ResearchData only accepts open data (everyone has unlimited access to your data).
-DANS prefers open data, but also offers restricted access (access is limited and can only be granted on request) and the possibility to place an embargo on your data (your data will become available after a set period of time, with a maximum of two years).
+DANS prefers open data, but also offers restricted access (access is limited and can only be granted on request) and the possibility to place an embargo on your data.

 The University of Twente is in favour of sustainably available and accessible research data, and supports its researchers financially by offering an Open Science Fund.

 - 4TU.ResearchData | for depositing technical and natural sciences data

 - DANS | for depositing social sciences and humanities data

 - Data Seal of Approval | seal for sustainable and trusted data repositories